DavidLepoultier/swarmui/README.md

 2. Open your browser to `http://<dockerd host ip>:9000`

-## Testing SwarmUI with a cluster on a single host power by docker-machine
+## Testing SwarmUI with a cluster on a single docker-machine

-Here we used docker-machine and virtualbox to create the host environment.
-In this way, the docker deamon start with TCP and TLS options.
+Here we will used docker-machine and virtualbox to create the host environment.
+In this way, the dockers deamons started with TCP and TLS options.

-1. Create host : `docker-machine create -d virtualbox master` If you are behind a proxy, you can create the machine with like this : `docker-machine create -d virtualbox master --engine-env HTTP_PROXY=http://<proxy ip>:<proxy port>/ --engine-env HTTPS_PROXY=http://<proxy ip>:<proxy port>/`
+1. Create host : `docker-machine create -d virtualbox master`

+If you are behind a proxy, you can create the machine with like this : `docker-machine create -d virtualbox master --engine-env HTTP_PROXY=http://<proxy ip>:<proxy port>/ --engine-env HTTPS_PROXY=http://<proxy ip>:<proxy port>/`

 ## License - MIT